-Looking at your circa 2000 website and considering an extreme make over?
-Or at least a 21st century update?
+Looking at your outdated website and considering an extreme makeover?
+Or at least a 21st-century update?

 For the brave businesses about to embark on investing in a website redo, we offer 10 perceptions that we often encounter which are worth reconsideration.

 1. | You think it’s a one time event.

 You know you’re in the business of _____________(fill in the blank).
 But, like it or not, now you’re in publishing too.
 That’s right, even you now have to address today’s new business demand to create engaging, relevant and useful content that your prospects and customers will find valuable.

 Not interested?
 Never gonna do that?
 Well don’t bother with your new website because your competitors are going to meet this new online requirement.
 And as a result, they’ll position you by default as a less visible, harder to find a resource that a prospect seeking your product or service may perceive as less qualified.

 Why?
 Because you’re not adding value to your product or service.
 When you do this, it enables your prospects to see you as a trusted, transparent and continuous provider of content that helps them address their unique challenge or pain.

 2. | A website is a no brainer.

 With an attitude and approach like that, your website might never make it off the launch pad.

 Why?
 Because you’ll get exactly what you pay for.
 And a DIY solution will not meet today’s requirements of integrating a robust Content Management System CMS, a blog, social media channels, search engine optimization, valid HTML + CSS and responsive delivery to mobile devices.
 But hey, if you think anyone can build a website to address all of that, have at it.